Skip navigation

 Associate Professor

-I joined Northumbria University in 2017, having previously held the EHS Eileen Power Research Fellowship at the Institute of Historical Research and research positions at the universities of Oxford and Hull.
+I joined Northumbria University as a Lecturer in History in 2017, before moving to Northumbria Law School in 2024.
+I previously held the EHS Eileen Power Research Fellowship at the Institute of Historical Research and research positions at the universities of Oxford and Hull.
+I am also an Associate Member of the Centre for Workforce Futures at Macquarie University, Sydney, Australia.
 My research interests include gender and small business ownership, bankruptcy, and the law.
 I am the author of Female Entrepreneurship in Nineteenth-Century England: Engagement in the Urban Economy (Palgrave, 2016) and my latest book Deserted Wives and Economic Divorce in Nineteenth Century England and Wales: ‘For Wives Alone’ will be published by Hart Publishing in November 2024.

 I am currently working on two research projects: